alisdt/online_experiments_course/07_ppt.rst

 time this is accessed (and the program runs), it will increase the ID by 1, and forward to the experiment with the new ID.

-You should be able to go to
+You should be able to go to the URL for this code on the server, something like:

-.. include:: example_code/allocator_link.rst
+.. include:: site_specific/allocator_link.rst

 This will send back a participant ID and you'll see it on the page.
 Every time you load or reload the page, the ID should increase by 1.